wolfgangwarneke/myreads-react-udacity-project/README.md

 ## About this MyReads project

-This is my submission for React Fundamentals course project.
+This is my submission for the React Fundamentals course project.
+It is a reading list app which uses a limited sandbox API for its book data.
+A user may add book to their current reading list, a reading wish list, or a list of books already read.
+A user may click on a book for more information and search for new books to add.

 ## Getting Started